Packing school lunch boxes doesn’t have to be hard. Here are some easy, budget lunch box ideas for packing lunch every day.

 - Pre-made dips for dipping vegetable sticks or crackers in.
 Hummus is a favourite.

 - Crackers, crispbread or crostini sticks are handy to keep in the pantry.

 - Tinned tuna is a good source of protein and also useful to keep in the pantry.

 - For fresh fruit and vegetables, pre-cut it and keep it in airtight containers in the fridge, for easy lunchbox packing in the morning.

-- Portion out bulk foods like yoghurt, into small containers at the beginning of the week.
+- Portion out bulk foods like yoghurt or dip into small containers at the beginning of the week.
 That way you can just grab and pack them in the morning.

-- And for the drink bottle, water is the most frugal option, and it’s the most healthy to boot.
+- And for the drink bottle, water is the most frugal option, and it’s the most healthy as well.

 Lunches don’t need to cost a fortune.
 The great thing is that frugal lunchbox options are also healthy and environmentally friendly as well.